Diseases & Conditions : Travel Medicine

 Eat carefully if traveling to a country with an increased risk of traveler's diarrhea.
 According to the CDC, travelers' diarrhea is the most predictable travel-related illness.
 Here are some tips to try to avoid diarrhea:

-Eat foods that are steaming hot and well-cooked, as these are usually the safest.
+Eat foods that are steaming hot and well-cooked.
+These are usually the safest.

 Avoid eating foods from street vendors, no matter how appetizing they look.